 ICs: Gobbling up too much food can put you over the weight limit of even an average chair.
 New ICs guzzle lots of current, which may exceed the limits of nominal traces.
 Modern electronics are requiring increasingly faster ICs, which in turn consume more power.
-You may not think about just how much current they’re drawing until your prototype starts smoking.

-Unfortunately you can’t buy amp clamps for PCBs.
+Unfortunately, you can’t buy amp clamps for PCBs.

-A good PDN Analyzer™ will let you check your current densities during the design phase.
+A good PDN Analyzer™ will let you check your current densities during the printed circuit board design phase.
 Many analysis tools will visually show you areas with high current densities on your design.
 While they may not show you temperatures, heat on your PCB is directly related to current.
 So, you can kill two birds with one stone and see where your PCB’s currents and temperatures are too high.
 Then you just need to add enough copper to mitigate both problems.

 Every electrical engineer must learn the mantra of their order, “V=IR.”
-Legend says, if you recite it enough times Benjamin Franklin (the father of electrical experimentation and rocking chairs), will appear.
+Legend says if you recite it enough times that Benjamin Franklin (the father of electrical experimentation and rocking chairs), will appear.
 That mantra is important to remember when designing nets to reduce IR (voltage) drop.
 Many modern chips not only draw large currents, but also operate at low voltages.
-If you’re working with a 6 V IC you may not be too concerned with voltage drop.
+If you’re working with a 6 V IC, you may not be too concerned with voltage drop.
 However, if your ICs are operating at 2V, suddenly any voltage drop becomes a problem.
 You’ll need to update your design strategy to reduce voltage drops as much as possible.

 So, what’s the best way to reduce IR drop?
 Obviously the name gives it away.
 You’ll need to reduce either current, resistance, or both.
 The best way to reduce current in conductors is to widen them.
 More metal means lower current densities and less voltage drop.
 To reduce resistance you should shorten your traces.
 Less metal means less resistance.
 Unfortunately, these two recommendations are opposites.
 Reducing current means adding copper, reducing resistance means losing copper.
-Fortunately a great analysis tool can help you figure out which technique to go with.
-Your should give you a visual map of voltage drop on your board.
-Depending on the layout, you can decide how to mitigate IR drop.
+Fortunately, a great analysis tool can help you figure out which technique to go with.
+Your PDN analysis should give you a visual map of voltage drop on your board.
+Depending on the layout, you can decide how to mitigate the IR drop.
 For example, if you have a short, thin trace with an IR drop problem, you might widen the trace.
 If you have a long trace with too much drop, try moving around components to make it shorter.